 On the General panel, click in the Depth field and change this value to the thickness of your joist then click OK.

 To create a view in which you can see the stem wall and floor joists, from the menu select 3D> Create Orthographic View> Cross Section/Elevation .

 Click and Drag to place and orient a cross section camera.

-From the menu, select Tools> Display Settings> Display Options to display the Layer Display Options dialog.
+From the menu, select Tools> Display Options to open the Layer Display Options dialog.

 Once this dialog is open, put a check in the Disp column next to the "Framing, Floor Joists" layer to allow the floor framing to be displayed in the 3D view.
 Click the OK button.